 In my Windows 10, using MinGW-w64, the background selector does not work; everything else does.

-Little Argyll GUI 1.0 is based on Argyll 2.3.1.
+Little Argyll GUI 1.0.1 is an update for Argyll 3.0.0.
 A few parameters are not present in older Argyll versions.

 A one-time payment of $5.00 is requested; thank you.

 Now all you need is a gadget, such as an i1 Pro 3 or ColorChecker Studio from